daniel-schroeder-dev/cwhq-code-challenge-questions/questions/question-07.md

 Note that some decimal numbers (as in the one above) will have a repeating decimal portion, so the output may look a bit weird depending on the number of friends you are splitting a pizza with.

+## Project Link

+For a link to the running project, see [exercise_07](https://projects.pty.cwhq-apps.com/?filename=/code-challenge-2022/exercise_07/main.py)